 Discharge summaries are important for communicating aftercare instructions to patients and their families.
 Discharge summaries also convey a client’s follow-up plan to other health care providers.
 Regarding reimbursement, discharge summaries may be required depending on a client’s insurance carrier.

-What Should Be Included in a Therapy Note?
+What Should Be Included in a Behavioral Health Note?

 Although mental health notes come in many different forms, they share some key features.
 Most mental health notes should include the following information: